The Beep Test: Scores, Levels, and VO2 Max Estimation

 Runner sprinting on a red athletic track

 The beep test (also called the 20-meter shuttle run, multi-stage fitness test, or pacer test) is one of the most widely used field tests for aerobic fitness in the world.
 It's used by military organizations, police and fire departments, sports teams, and schools to assess cardiovascular endurance.
-All you need is 20 meters of flat space and something to play the beeps.
+This guide covers how the test works, what your level means, the math behind the VO2 max estimate, and how to push your score higher with structured training.

 How the Beep Test Works